marvthedonut/Ev.io-CSS-injector/README.md

 # Ev.io-CSS-injector

 ## How to install.
-1. To install click the green download button and download as a zip.
+1. To install click the green `Code` button and download as a zip.
 2. Extract the contents from the zip into a folder.
 3. Go to your browser extensions and enable developer mode.
 4. Drag and drop the extracted folder.